qdrant/landing_page/qdrant-landing/content/documentation/concepts/search.md

 ### Payload and vector in the result

-By default, retrieval methods do not return any stored information.
-Additional parameters `with_vectors` and `with_payload` could alter this behavior.
+By default, retrieval methods do not return any stored information such as payload and vectors.
+Additional parameters `with_vectors` and `with_payload` alter this behavior.

 Example: